PIXEL-PEN/shiny-memory/README.md

 ## Acknowledgments

 Built on the excellent Markor project and community.
-Thanks to early testers who helped stabilize creation-time chronology and category flows.
+Thanks to Harshad Vedartham harshad1 for HTML applet inspiration.